July 24, 2019

-Updated: May 18th, 2019.
+Updated: July 24th, 2019.
 A lot of new things have happened in the industry since the first time when I published this blog post (back in early 2017).
-Almost two years have passed and a lot of new tools were developed (or discovered).
-The time has come for the 4th version of this list.
+Almost three years have passed and a lot of new tools were developed (or discovered).
+The time has come for the 5th version of this list.

 All Google Tag Manager Extensions are displayed in no particular order.